tajchert/ExceptionWear/README.md

     }
 }
 ```
 Other sample handlers are already implemented in sample project.
-There are: Log only handler, Crashlytics handler, and one that will just trow same error as on the watch.
+There are: Log only handler, sending email, Crashlytics handler, and one that will just trow same error as on the watch.

 ###License